mweel1/usa_high_level/civil-organizations/index.md

 - Enable acceptance of ACH payments from the Federal Reserve to top-level .gov organizations based on:

-- .gov budget, and all downstream jurisdictions
+  - .gov budget, and all downstream jurisdictions.
+This includes the cost for board members, technology personnel and grants.

-- All .gov downstream jurisdictions must be on the same budget cycle as the top level .gov domain.
+- All .gov downstream jurisdictions must be on the same budget cycle as the top level .gov domain which is driven from the top level agency.

 - Support the allocation of funds across federal, state, and city jurisdictions based on budgetary requirements with integrated approval workflows for transferring money between jurisdictions.